 We made one final stop in Fairmount, where Great Egret, Mallard, and Red‑tailed Hawk rounded out our species for the state.

-North Dakota has a charming tradition for travelers finishing their 50 states: the visitor center in Fargo gives you a free “Saving the Best for Last” t‑shirt if North Dakota is your final stop.
-We’ll be back in 2026 to explore more of the state — this time without the pressure of completing a map.
+North Dakota has a nice surprise for travelers finishing their 50 states.
+The visitor center in Fargo gives you a free “Saving the Best for Last” t‑shirt if North Dakota is your final state.
+We’ll be back in 2026 to explore more of the state.

 Minnesota

 During our time in Minnesota, we identified 32 species across just three stops.
-We began at Eli Lake, where Ring‑billed Gull, Double‑crested Cormorant, and Turkey Vulture were the first birds to greet us.
-From there, we continued to the Auto Tour Road in Big Stone National Wildlife Refuge, driving five quiet miles through prairie, wetlands, and granite outcrops.
+We began at Eli Lake, where Ring‑billed Gull, Double‑crested Cormorant, and Turkey Vulture were the first birds we saw.
+From there, we continued to the Auto Tour Road in Big Stone National Wildlife Refuge, driving five miles through prairie, wetlands, and granite outcrops.
 This stretch added several new species to our trip list, including Pied‑billed Grebe, Belted Kingfisher, Sora, and White‑throated Sparrow.

-Our final — and favorite — stop was Blue Mounds Quarry State Park, a prairie gem known for its dramatic 100‑foot Sioux quartzite cliffs and a resident herd of purebred bison.
-The views were stunning, the skies impossibly wide, and although the birding was quiet, we did add one more species: a lone American Kestrel flying above the cliffs.
+Our final — and favorite — stop was Blue Mounds Quarry State Park, a prairie known for its dramatic 100‑foot Sioux quartzite cliffs and a resident herd of purebred bison.
+The views were stunning, and we did add one more species: a lone American Kestrel flying above the cliffs.

-With North Dakota and Iowa officially on our list, we’ve now visited all 50 states — though seven of them were long before we ever picked up binoculars.
-That just means there are still stories waiting for us out there.
-And with a cross‑country train trip on the horizon for 2026, our birding journey feels far from complete.
-If anything, it’s only getting more exciting.
+With North Dakota and Iowa officially on our list, we’ve now visited all 50 states.
+However, seven of them were long before we became bird watchers, so we have more travelling to do.
+And with a cross‑country train trip on the horizon for 2026, we hope to fill in a couple of blanks.

 Trip Summary